 8 essential elements to include in your EPK:

-Your EPK should include a brief bio and an extended bio.
+Your EPK should ideally include both a brief bio and an extended bio.
 A brief bio tells readers who you are, where you’re from, and what kind of music you make.
-This is your chance to give readers a snapshot of your musical journey and connect with them on a personal level.
-But be sure to keep it short and sweet — the people receiving it are likely very busy.
+This is your chance to provide a snapshot of your musical journey.
+Be sure to keep it short and sweet — the people receiving it are likely very busy.
 But when a blogger or promoter wants even more detail to highlight you, an extended bio helps tell your full “story.”

-When crafting your biography, remember that a promoter or blogger may be pressed for time and might copy and paste your bio into their own materials.
-For this reason, it’s crucial to write a well-crafted bio that succinctly sums up your band and genre of music.
+When crafting your biographies, remember that a promoter or blogger may be pressed for time and might copy and paste your bio into their own materials.
+For this reason, it’s crucial to write a well-crafted bio that succinctly sums up your band, genre of music, and story.

 2. High-quality photos

 High-quality promotional photos are essential for creating a professional and polished EPK.
 Include several high-resolution images of yourself that are on brand with your music and capture who you are as an artist.
 These photos should be well-lit and show you in various settings — onstage, backstage, practicing, etc.

 If possible, book a session with a photographer who specializes in music photography to take some shots specifically for your professional electronic press kit.
 Also, consider investing in a hair and makeup team to help you look your best, and make sure to bring a variety of outfits and looks to the shoot.
 This ensures you’ll have plenty of options when it comes time to put together your EPK.
 With great photos, your EPK will capture attention and make a solid first impression — ensuring that the listener takes you seriously as an artist.